6.630.2 Absence and Leave for Military-Related Reasons

 2. These 26 administrative workweeks do not include holidays and non-workdays.

 3. For a part-time employee, the amount of unpaid LWOP (26-week FMLA military family leave) entitlement during a single 12-month period is prorated.
-The amount of leave granted for this purpose may not exceed an amount equal to 26 times the average number of hours in his or her scheduled TOD each week.
+The amount of leave granted for this purpose may not exceed an amount equal to 26 times the average number of hours in their scheduled TOD each week.

 • For example, an employee who works 20 hours a week may use a maximum of 520 hours (20 hours a week x 26 = 520 total.)

-4. In addition to this 26-week FMLA military family leave, an employee may request basic 12-week qualifying exigency FMLA leave while his or her spouse, son, daughter, or parent (the covered military member) is on covered active duty or on a call to covered active duty status for a qualifying exigency (see IRM 6.630.2.6.2.1 above).
+4. In addition to this 26-week FMLA military family leave, an employee may request basic 12-week qualifying exigency FMLA leave while their spouse, child, or parent (the covered military member) is on covered active duty or on a call to covered active duty status for a qualifying exigency (see IRM 6.630.2.6.2.1 above).
 During a single 12-month period, however, an employee is only entitled to a combined total of 26 administrative workweeks of basic qualifying exigency FMLA leave and 26-week FMLA military family leave.

 Features and Limitations of Qualifying Exigency FMLA Leave and 26-Week FMLA Military Family Leave